aylwarda/fintech-crypto-deep-learning/README.md

 ### Some Terms Used

 - RNN:  Recurrent Neural Network - an aritificial neural network in which the output of a node becomes an input into the next.
-- LSTM: Long Short Term Memory - a term describing this specific recurrent neural network (RNN) model, i.e. LSTM, which overcomes the short term memory problem; a well known problem with "traditional" RNNs.
+- LSTM: Long Short Term Memory - a term describing this specific recurrent neural network (RNN) model, i.e. LSTM, a model which overcomes the short term memory problem; a known problem with "traditional" RNNs.
 - FNG: Crypto Fear and Greed Index - an index, made available through an API by the wonderful folks at alternative.me (see more below).

 ### Notebooks

-- [`lstm_stock_predictor_closing.ipynb`](lstm_stock_predictor_closing.ipynb) - a Notebook that uses Bitcoin (BTC) closing prices.
+- [`lstm_stock_predictor_closing.ipynb`](lstm_stock_predictor_closing.ipynb) - a Notebook that uses Bitcoin (BTC) closing prices as the feature.
-- [`lstm_stock_predictor_fng.ipynb`](lstm_stock_predictor_fng.ipynb) - a Notebook that uses crypto-based fear and greed sentiment analysis.
+- [`lstm_stock_predictor_fng.ipynb`](lstm_stock_predictor_fng.ipynb) - a Notebook that uses crypto-based fear and greed sentiment index data as the feature.

 To run through either Notebook, load it up in Google Colab or Jupyter Labs and run through it looking at the data prep, the model building, execution and final visualisation(s).

 ---
 ## Deep Learning Model

 Both Notebooks explore the use (or benefits) of using the long short term (LSTM) recurrent neural network (RNN) model.
-As briefly described in the ["Terms"](#some-terms-used) above, LSTMs are RNNs but without the limitations of trasitional RNNs
+As briefly described in the ["Terms"](#some-terms-used) above, LSTMs are RNNs but without the limitations of traditional RNNs

 ### Model Differences